alphagov/government-service-design-manual/service-manual/digital-by-default/scope-of-the-standard.md

 * completely new and/or being redesigned?
 * the responsibility of a central government department, agency or non-departmental public body?

-If you have answered **yes** to both of these then the service must meet the standard before it can go live.
+If you have answered 'yes' to both of these then the service must meet the standard before it can go live.

-If you have answered **no** to any of these questions then your service does not have to meet the standard.
+If you have answered 'no' to any of these questions then your service does not have to meet the standard.

 ## Why the standard doesn't apply to everything